 The expansion of postsecondary opportunities for older adults is particularly crucial for meeting future workforce demands.
 Figure 4 depicts the proportion of older adults enrolled in postsecondary education.
-In Nebraska, the proportion of older residents enrolled in college decreased between 1991 and 2009.
-Nebraska's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (8 percent) is above the national average and the rates in all peer states.
+In Ohio, the proportion of older residents enrolled in college decreased between 1991 and 2009.
+Ohio's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (6 percent) is below the national average.